 For the purpose of classifying expenditure and income in the Comprehensive Income and Expenditure Statement (CIES) and Expenditure and Funding Analysis (EFA), operating segments disclosed have been aligned with the Authority's Portfolio structure.
 All Portfolios and Committees have been disclosed, regardless of size in monetary terms, and there has been no aggregation of segments in these Accounts.

-2. Impact of changes in Accounting Policies, Accounting Estimates and Errors.
+2. Impact of changes in Accounting Policies and Estimates

-There are no significant changes to accounting policies or accounting estimates adopted for the 2022/2023 Accounts.
+There are no significant changes to accounting policies adopted or accounting estimates utilised for the 2022/2023 Accounts.